Creating Your Brand Identity: Why Brand Mood Boards Are Essential to the Design Process

-Also, each client has a different niche and purpose.
-Visual communication is sometimes easier than verbal communication.
-A mood board helps both me as a designer, and you as my client, to focus our energies in a particular direction.
+In addition, every client has a different niche and purpose.
+Sometimes, people find that communicating visually makes it easier to express how our brand is unique rather than relying on verbal communication.
+A brand mood board helps both the designer and the client to focus their energies in a particular direction.

-It helps by giving me, as a designer, a starting point and a direction to go in.
-Without that starting point, it’s like throwing darts at a dartboard while blindfolded.
-It also helps me to stay focused on your style throughout the entire project.
-When in doubt, I go back to the mood board.
+A mood board also provides your designer with a starting point and a springboard for ideas.
+Without this starting point, it feels like throwing darts at a dartboard while blindfolded.
+It also helps to keep your designer focused on your style throughout the entire project.
+When in doubt, it’s always helpful to go back to the mood board.

 What is a brand mood board?